xocelyk/xocelyk.github.io/_posts/2023-09-12-language-model-augmented-decision-trees.md

 As expected, the language-model-augmented decision tree outperforms the standard decision tree for small sample sizes, but the gap closes as sample size increases.

 I also compare the similarity (proportion of points classified the same) of each the LM-augmented tree and standard tree to the "true" decision tree trained on the entire dataset.
-The similarity analysis follows the same pattern.

 ![](/assets/dtree-lm-sim-2.png)